vanderhoornm/android-MythTV-Leanfront/README.md

 Further development will continue.
 These are some possible additions.

+- Automatically switch to ffmpeg decoding if you use speedup, instead of prompting you to change your settings.
+- Support keys on a multimedia remote control.
+- Allow pressing "play" to start playback from the program list, bypassing the detail screen.
 - Allow search from android home screen.
 - Allow recommendations from android home screen.
 - Amazon specific search and recommendations.
 - Program guide.
 - Live TV.
+- Create recording rules.

+The following items will need api changes on the backend

+- Video scan
+- Video delete
+- Video bookmarks stored on the backend.
+- Change recording group on a recording.

 ## Building